Dams to Darnley Country Park: History

 Mining was conducted in the Darnley area since 1610, as evidenced by a lease agreement between Sir John Maxwell, John Hall and George Stephenson, which is archived together with the Pollock-Estate Papers.
 In it, Stevenson acquired the rights to mine limestone at Over Darnley.
 As early as 1615 coal was mined, as evidenced by a contract between Sir John Maxwell and Robert Milne in April 1615.
 The Darnley Lime Works Tramway and Mineral Railway consisted of a narrow gauge field railway and probably a standard gauge works railway, which were successively operated at least from 1898 until the late 1950s or early 1960s.
 Then the old quarries were used as landfills.

 Features

 The park currently lacks many features, however the long-term plan includes adding more leisure facilities and better access to the local communities.
 As of 2020, the park mainly consists of a long path from Balgraystone Road, around the large Balgray Reservoir, across Aurs Road, down a steep hill past the other reservoirs and under a large viaduct.
 The path then passes an old mill before going through a woodland disconnecting Darnley from the Parkhouse area before ending on the Nitshill Road.

-As of 2025, a project is under construction to realign the Aurs Road, including construction of a new bridge over Brock Burn (as the current bridge has a weight limit preventing buses from connecting using the road).
+Between 2024 and 2026, a project was undertaken to realign the Aurs Road, including construction of a new bridge over Brock Burn to remove weight limits on the previous bridge.
+The realigned road opened to traffic on 29 May 2026 after extended delays.
 Other future plans have included a visitor centre/leisure centre on the northern peninsula into the Balgray Reservoir, as well as new cycle and walking routes around the park.